willPasco/bumble-beer/README.md

 ## Introduction

-It's a sample project used by studies propuorses.
+It's a sample project used for study.

 ## Getting start